Plastic Thin Film Technology

 Electron beam evaporation is the most versatile means of vacuum evaporation and deposition.
-This technique allows the production of thin film coatings from pure elements, including most metals, as well as numerous alloys and compounds.
-Electron beam evaporation offers several advantages over competing processes, including: precise control of low or high deposition rates; excellent material utilization; co-deposition and sequential deposition systems; and, a uniform low temperature deposition.
-Use of electron beam offers higher evaporation rates, freedom from contamination, precise rate control at very low deposition levels, precise film composition and cooler substrate temperatures.
+This thin film technology allows the production of thin film coatings from pure elements, including most metals, as well as numerous alloys and compounds.
+Electron beam evaporation offers several advantages over competing processes, including precise control of low or high deposition rates; excellent material utilization; co-deposition and sequential deposition systems; and, a uniform low-temperature deposition.
+The use of electron beam thin film technology offers higher evaporation rates, freedom from contamination, precise rate control at very low deposition levels, precise film composition, and cooler substrate temperatures.
 This last attribute is extremely important for coating plastic optics.